Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 TunePat Amazon Music Converter lets users get Amazon Music tracks, albums, playlists, or podcasts with HD or Ultra HD audio quality kept.

 Before converting songs, customize the output and conversion parameters by clicking the "Settings" button in the lower-left corner.
-This allows you to set the output format, sound quality, output path, output file name, and more.
+This allows you to set the output format, bit rate, bit depth, sample rate, output folder, output file name, and more.
 If you prefer Amazon Music files in HD or Ultra HD, it's recommended to set the format to "Auto".

 You have the flexibility to make various selections.
 For instance, suppose you want to download all the songs in the "My Favorites" playlist (or any specific playlist) in order.
 In that case, choose "Playlist Index" in the Output File Name field and select "Playlist" in the Output Organized field.
 The songs will be saved to the output folder in the same order as the source list and named after the folder name.
 Alternatively, you can download the songs locally and reorder them using your computer's media player.